-Roughly 8 percent of American teens identify as LGBT+, according to the Centers for Disease Control and Prevention, although other research points to a significantly higher percentage.
-Within those numbers are a wide array of gender identities and expressions, from bi to pan to genderqueer.
+According to the Centers for Disease Control and Prevention (CDC), roughly 12% of teens in the U.S. identify as LGBTQ+ — representing a wide array of gender identities and expressions, from bi to pan to genderqueer.

 This means for parents of today's adolescents, "the talk" is a lot more complicated than it used to be.
 With a rapidly evolving landscape of identities and ways to describe them, and a generation that views terms such as "gay" and "straight" as old-fashioned, are today's parents ready?